ballerina-platform/module-ballerina-file/file-ballerina/Module.md

 });
 ```

-If the listener needs to monitor subdirectories of the given directory, needs to be set `recursive` to true.
+If the listener needs to monitor subdirectories of the given directory, need to set `recursive` to true.
 The default value of this is false.

 A `Service` has the defined remote methods with the `file:FileEvent` and can be exposed via a `Listener` endpoint.
 When there are changes in the listening directory, the `file:FileEvent` will be triggered with the action of the file